 JOHANNESBURG – The funeral of South Africa’s last white president, Frederik Willem (FW) de Klerk, who died on Thursday aged 85, will take place on Nov.
 21 in a private ceremony, his foundation said in a statement on Sunday.

-De Klerk won praise worldwide for his role in scrapping apartheid and he shared the Nobel Peace Prize with Mandela in 1993.
-The following year Mandela won South Africa’s first multi-racial elections with his African National Congress (ANC).
+De Klerk, who won praise worldwide for his role in scrapping apartheid and shared the Nobel Peace Prize with Nelson Mandela in 1993, has a complex legacy that left many grappling with conflicting emotions following his death.

 The country’s Black population remains angered by his actions during apartheid and for his failure to curb political violence in the run up to South Africa’s first democratic elections in 1994.
 Many argued against him being granted a state funeral – a privilege his foundation’s statement confirmed he is not set to enjoy.